Quick Summary

 Make sure that the software uses strong encryption methods to protect the integrity and confidentiality of your documents.
 Plus, verify that the software complies with relevant legal and industry regulations, like eIDAS (Electronic Identification, Authentication, and Trust Services) in the European Union or the ESIGN Act in the United States.

-SignWell ensures compliance with U.S. and international laws, including ESIGN, eIDAS, and UETA, as well as SOC 2 Type 2, HIPAA, and GDPR.
+SignWell ensures compliance with U.S. and international laws, including ESIGN, eIDAS, and UETA, as well as SOC 2 Type II, HIPAA, and GDPR.
 Our platform offers secure document signing, with archived and protected documents to prevent further adjustments.

 Ease of Use